Endava/cats/README.md

 - `--checkFields` If supplied (no value needed), it will only run the Field Fuzzers
 - `--checkHeaders` If supplied (no value needed), it will only run the Header Fuzzers
 - `--checkHttp` If supplied (no value needed), it will only run the HTTP Fuzzers
 - `--checkContract` If supplied (no value needed), it will only run the ContractInfo Fuzzers
+- `--sslKeystore` Location of the JKS keystore holding certificates used when authenticating calls using one-way or two-way SSL
+- `--sslKeystorePwd` The password of the `sslKeystore`
+- `--sslKeyPwd` The password of the private key from the `sslKeystore`

 Using some of these options a typical invocation of CATS might look like this: